christopherseaman/datasci_217/07/index.md

 - **Data-Ink Ratio**
   - Maximizing the proportion of ink used to present data.
-  - *Less is more—think of it as the "Marie Kondo" approach to data!*

 - **Chartjunk**
   - Eliminating unnecessary decorative elements.
-  - *Say no to chartjunk—because nobody needs a pie chart with 50 shades of gray!*

 - **Clarity and Precision**
   - Advocated for minimalist design focused on the data.
-  - *Data used to be shy; Tufte made it the star of the show!*

 - **Notable Works**
   - *The Visual Display of Quantitative Information*